Information on 1933 era NZR carriage AA1783 now a lounge car

 Along with sister Steam Incorporated carriage Aa1757, Aa1783 had its last NZR journey on the 5.21pm carriage train to Taita on 1st October 1982.
 After a year in storage it was purchased by Steam Incorporated and was first used by the society in January 1984.

 During 2002 Aa1783 was withdrawn from excursion service as major repairs were required.
 With changing priorities the car is still stored for several years awaiting a major rebuild.
-This eventually commenced in 2012 and the car is nearing the completion of its rebuild into a lounge car.
+This eventually commenced in 2012 and was completed in 2018 being fitted out as a lounge car.
+Certified for main line use in 2019.